kubernetes-csi/external-provisioner/README.md

 See the [storage capacity section](#capacity-support) below for details.

-* `--capacity-controller-deployment-mode=central`: Setting this enables producing CSIStorageCapacity objects with capacity information from the driver's GetCapacity call. 'central' is currently the only supported mode.
-Use it when there is just one active provisioner in the cluster.
+* `--capacity-controller-deployment-mode=central|local`: Setting this enables producing CSIStorageCapacity objects with capacity information from the driver's GetCapacity call.
+Use `central` when there is just one active external-provisioner in the cluster.
+Use `local` when deploying external-provisioner on each node with distributed provisioning.
 The default is to not produce CSIStorageCapacity objects.

 * `--capacity-ownerref-level <levels>`: The level indicates the number of objects that need to be traversed starting from the pod identified by the POD_NAME and POD_NAMESPACE environment variables to reach the owning object for CSIStorageCapacity objects: 0 for the pod itself, 1 for a StatefulSet, 2 for a Deployment, etc. Defaults to `1` (= StatefulSet).